-But for those of you who are into this shopping holiday craze, here are some tips.
-If it’s too late to apply them now since you’re out there braving the mobs or the weather, they’re still pretty useful for any form of shopping you intend to do this coming season.
+For those of you who are into this shopping holiday craze, here are some tips.
+They’re pretty applicable and should remain pretty useful for any form of shopping you intend to do this coming season.

 Black Friday Shopping Tips and Tricks